-Saturday, April 15th – Count Fleet Sprint Handicap, Oaklawn Handicap, Arkansas Derby
+- Saturday, April 12-14 - Fantasy, Count Fleet Sprint, Oaklawn H., Arkansas Derby, Apple Blossom

 Currently, Oaklawn Park hosts two grade-I races.
 The Arkansas Derby is limited to three-year-old colts and serves as one of the major prep races for the Kentucky Derby.
 Oaklawn Park also hosts the Apple Blossom Handicap, a contest limited to fillies and mares ages four and up.
 Below is a list of some of the more well known races at Oaklawn Park.